ryelle/admin-color-schemes/readme.txt

 2.3

+* Add new "Adderley" theme, inspired by the WordPress 5.4 release art.
 * Add new "Kirk" theme, inspired by the WordPress 5.3 release art.
 * Add new "Contrast Blue" theme, a light color scheme with high contrast text.
 * Update Sass files to match core changes: button styles are updated, various UI cleanup to match theme styles, .